marlls1989/immutable_string/README.md

 Then, it allocates the string and store a weak copy in the hashmap.

 The globally shared WeakHashSet may present a performance bottleneck and in the future should be replaced by a distribuited hashmap.

+## Changelog
+- 0.1.0
+  - Initial Release
+- 0.1.1
+  - Include implementation for Display and Debug trait